jbg469/Giftcard-Processing-Kubernetes-Django/Report/jbg469-AppSec-Lab3.md

 <img width="624" alt="Screen Shot 2022-04-24 at 6 10 49 PM" src="https://user-images.githubusercontent.com/72175659/164998817-c6d95f4c-d571-4036-b72e-4eb59b1e1008.png">

-Dropping the GiftcardSiteDB file would make registering, logging in, and out non-functional so we can’t drop it, we get a 500 Server error.
+Dropping the GiftcardSiteDB file would make registering, logging in, and out non-functional so we can’t drop it.
+If we do we get a 500 Server error.
 Therefore there must be a flaw in the security review there are no test databases present.
 There is no remediation for this control.

 ### Subtask c
 There is no resolution, no extra db’s to drop.